-- 4. Prepare for editing the bootstrapping file: - For target devices running any version of Microsoft Windows: click the hyperlink to Download bootstrapping template file, saving the file to a folder of your choice (such as C:\temp).
+- 3. Scroll down to the Inventory agent for download section. - 4.
+Prepare for editing the bootstrapping file: - For target devices running any version of Microsoft Windows: click the hyperlink to Download bootstrapping template file, saving the file to a folder of your choice (such as C: \temp).
 This file must be customized for your deployment, minimally to identify the bootstrap inventory beacon with which FlexNet inventory agent will first communicate (details are forthcoming in Agent third-party deployment: Edit the Configuration File for Microsoft Windows).